capsule-console/capsule.d/docs/capcheck.md

 during execution.
 If what is actually written does not match the data indicated by a test's _stdout_ property, then capcheck considers the test to be a failure.

+#### status

+The **status** property is recognized for each execution of a test program.
+It indicates what exit status code the program is expected to terminate with.
+When the _status_ attribute is not explicitly specified, the program is expected to exit with the **Ok** status, i.e. to run without errors.

+The list of meaningful program exit status names is:

+- **Ok**: Program execution completed without errors.
+- **ExecutionExitError**: Program signaled an abnormal exit.
+- **ExecutionError**: An unusual error occurred while running the program.
+- **ExecutionAborted**: Program aborted because of an unhandled exception.
+- **ExecutionTerminated**: Program responded to an external signal to quit execution.

 #### comment